Freedom of Speech in Cameroon: Press censorship ahead of the 2025 election

 Although it has not been officially scheduled, the next presidential election in Cameroon is expected to be in October 2025.
 According to the Committee to Protect Journalists (CPJ), Cameroon is increasing press censorship ahead of the election.

-Government pressure on independent mesia has intensified in the months leading up to the election. Équinoxe TV’s political talk show Droit de Réponse returned to air in October 2024 after a one-month suspension by the National Communication Council, which claimed the show harmed the reputations of two government ministers.
+Government pressure on independent media has intensified in the months leading up to the election. Équinoxe TV’s political talk show Droit de Réponse returned to air in October 2024 after a one-month suspension by the National Communication Council, which claimed the show harmed the reputations of two government ministers.
 Its replacement show was also quickly banned.
 The program’s host and other political journalists from the station reported receiving death threats and said they feared arrest or worse.

 This wave of censorship coincides with mounting concerns about the potential re-election of President Paul Biya, 91, who has ruled Cameroon since 1982 and could seek another seven-year term.

 The government has escalated retaliation against journalists with the upcoming election.
 In August 2024 alone, multiple suspensions were ordered against newspapers and radio stations, including RIS Radio and Première Heure, while reporters like Emmanuel Ekouli and Stéphane Nguema Zambo were physically attacked or arrested.
 Former state media executive Amadou Vamoulké was sentenced to an additional 20 years in prison, continuing what CPJ sees as retaliation for resisting political interference.

 Press unions and freedom advocates describe the current environment as the most repressive in years, with widespread self-censorship and professional risks for journalists who challenge the state.